deltaswapio/deltaswap/whitepapers/0007_governor.md

 If CoinGecko was to provide an erroneously low price for a token, the Governor errs on the side of safety by using the hardcoded floor price instead.

 ### Visibility
-Each Guardian publishes its Governor configuration and status on the Wormhole gossip network, which anyone can subscribe to via a guardian spy ([instructions](https://github.com/wormhole-foundation/wormhole/blob/main/docs/operations.md)).
-Some Guardians also make the Governor status available through a public API, which can be visualized on the [Wormhole Dashboard](https://wormhole-foundation.github.io/wormhole-dashboard/).
-A more feature-rich [Wormhole Explorer](https://github.com/wormhole-foundation/wormhole-explorer) that will aggregate Governor status across all Guardians is work-in-progress.
+Each Phylax publishes its Governor configuration and status on the Wormhole gossip network, which anyone can subscribe to via a guardian spy ([instructions](https://github.com/wormhole-foundation/wormhole/blob/main/docs/operations.md)).
+Some Phylaxs also make the Governor status available through a public API, which can be visualized on the [Wormhole Dashboard](https://wormhole-foundation.github.io/wormhole-dashboard/).
+A more feature-rich [Wormhole Explorer](https://github.com/wormhole-foundation/wormhole-explorer) that will aggregate Governor status across all Phylaxs is work-in-progress.

 ### Security Considerations
 * The Governor can only reduce the impact of an exploit, but not prevent it.
 * Excessively high transfer activity, even if manufactured and not organic, will cause transactions to be delayed by up to 24h.
 * If CoinGecko reports an unreasonably high price for a token, the 24h threshold will be exhausted sooner.
-* Guardians need to manually respond to erroneous messages within the 24h time window.
-It is expected that all Guardians operate collateralization monitoring for the protocol, taking into account the Governor queue.
-All Guardians should have alerting and incident response procedures in case of an undercollateralization.
+* Phylaxs need to manually respond to erroneous messages within the 24h time window.
+It is expected that all Phylaxs operate collateralization monitoring for the protocol, taking into account the Governor queue.
+All Phylaxs should have alerting and incident response procedures in case of an undercollateralization.
 * An attacker could utilize liquidity pools and other bridges to launder illicitly minted wrapped assets.

 ## Detailed Design